These Classic Shortbread Cookies are rich, buttery, and made with just 5 simple ingredients. Perfect for the holidays or any time of year!

 How to Make Shortbread Cookies

-To make these cookies, you’ll start out with some butter and powdered sugar.
+To make these cookies, you will start out with some butter and powdered sugar.
 There’s only 1/2 cup of powdered sugar in these cookies, so they’re not overly sweet.

-You’ll cream together the butter and powdered sugar for 1-2 minutes or until they’re well combined like the picture above.
-Then, you’ll beat in some pure vanilla extract.
+You’ll cream together the butter and powdered sugar for 1 to 2 minutes or until they’re well combined like the picture above.
+Then, beat in some pure vanilla extract.

 The final step is to mix in some all-purpose flour and salt.
 The cookie dough will be a little crumbly at first, but I promise as you keep mixing it will all come together.